-On December 2, 2013, Health Canada added Luo Han Guo ("Monk Fruit" and "LHG") to its List of Permitted Sweeteners, joining with the United States where the first products received US FDA GRAS status in 2011.
-Luo Han Guo is a calorie free, low glycemic index natural sweetener that is a new product line of the Company.
+On December 2, 2013, Health Canada added Luo Han Guo ("Monk Fruit" or "LHG") to its List of Permitted Sweeteners, joining with the United States where the first LHG products received US FDA GRAS status in 2011.
+Luo Han Guo is a calorie free, low glycemic index natural sweetener that became a new product line for the Company.
 The Company recognizes the merits of this natural sweetener when used alone and more importantly in combination with stevia to offer options for zero or reduced calorie formulations.

 On February 3, 2014, the Company filed a patent with the State Intellectual Property Bureau of the People's Republic of China for its proprietary process for extraction and production of high-purity Luo Han Guo (LHG) extracts as well as Luo Han Guo formulations used in food and beverage applications.
-The Company is in the process of filing for International Patent Protection under the Patent Cooperation Treaty for this patent.
+The Company has filed for International Patent Protection under the Patent Cooperation Treaty for this patent.